 TIRANA, December 15

-The itinerary includes visits to seven UNESCO World Heritage Sites, Butrinti among them.
+The itinerary includes visits to six UNESCO World Heritage Sites, Butrinti among them.

 It was the legend of Aeneas that captivated many European intellectuals who set on journeys to Butrint since the Renaissance period.

 According to the legend, Aeneas reached Butrini (Buthrotum) after sailing from Actium.
 There he met Andromache, the widow of Hector, weeping her husband at an empty grave.
 Aeneas found out that prince Helenus, son of Priam, built Butrinti to look like a little Troy.
 “I greet a little Troy and a Pergamon who imitates the great” (vv.
 349-350)

 Helenus and Andromache advised Aeneas on how to avoid danger while at sea and how to appease the rage of Juno.